Social Security Administration (SSA).

 SSA and BPD.

-The matching program will become effective upon signing of the agreement by both parties to the agreement and approval of the agreement by the Data Integrity Boards of the respective agencies, but no sooner than 40 days after notice of this matching program is sent to Congress and OMB, or 30 days after publication of this notice in the Federal Register, whichever date is later.
+The matching program will become effective no sooner than 40 days after notice of the matching program is sent to Congress and OMB, or 30 days after publication of this notice in the Federal Register, whichever date is later.
 The matching program will continue for 18 months from the effective date and may be extended for an additional 12 months thereafter, if certain conditions are met.End Supplemental Information

 BILLING CODE 4191-02-P